ebigelow/SLR-VerbTensors/README.md

-# Learning Low Rank Tensor Representations of Verbs
+# Learning Sparse Low Rank Tensor Representations of Transitive Verbs

 This is a recreation and modification of